phillipadsmith/2014.phillipadsmith.com/_drafts/2015-02-20-tell-everyone.md

 title: Why We Share and Why It Matters
 category: convening
 img_opt: inline
-dek: "Does social media help us understand the world?"
+dek: "Does social media help us, or hinder us, from understanding the world?"
 tags:
   - frontpage
   - events